vertigo-ala/image-service/README.md

 * Support for subimaging and maintaining the relationships between parent and child images
 * Exif extraction
 * Tile view for large images compatible with GIS Javascript clients such as LeafletJS, OpenLayers and Google Maps
-* Webservices for image upload
+* Web services for image upload
 * Generate of derivative images for thumbnail presentation
-* Tagging support
+* Tagging support via webservices
 * Administrator console for image management
-* Swagger API
+* Swagger API definition
 * Integration with google analytics to monitor image usage by data resource

 There are other related repositories to this one:
 * [images-client-plugin](https://github.com/AtlasOfLivingAustralia/images-client-plugin) - a grails plugin to provide a Javascript based viewer to be used in other applications requiring a image viewer.
 This viewer is based on LeafletJS.